Lists

 @type value description

-basic a vertical list of unordered items without description.
+basic a generic list of items.

 chronology each list <item> describes an historical event, with a year or other date that is given by a <label> element preceding the list <item>.